Mystery of the Black Madonna

 Bees are sacred insects, long known for their connection to the feminine divine.
 Their ability to make honey, humankind’s first sweetener epitomizes alchemical transformation.
 Without the honey bee’s industrious pollination the world would have to forgo most of the fruits we know take for granted as part of our diet.
 I’ve revered and honored them all my life; even as a little girl they seemed to me to embody all that is magical in this world.

-The Black Madonna, enigmatic religious icons that dot the map of Europe, have survived war, history, plague, prosperity, famine and modernization to retain an active spiritual impact to this day.
+The Black Madonna – those enigmatic religious icons that dot the map of Europe, have survived war, history, plague, prosperity, famine and modernization to retain an active spiritual impact to this day.
 No one can adequately explain why or where they come from.
 To me these dark-skinned Madonnas represent the fecundity of the Earth and the dark rich soil that feeds and sustains us, births and buries us.
 In my dedication I thank my beloved husband John Irving.
 He is my biggest fan, consistently supportive of all my endeavors and ever-willing to try something new, simply on my say-so.
 He cheerfully dedicated a precious vacation to slogging around southern France searching for Black Madonna sites.
 By the end of our pilgrimage she’d won him over to a place of respect and understanding, just as I hope she does with the readers of this book.

 The story is set in the early 1950’s, shortly after the end of WWII.
 Both my father and father-in-law fought and bled in France during that conflict.
 After the war, about the time of Sara’s visit to her grandfather, I lived for several years near the bombed out remnants of Frankfurt, Germany.
 The feel, the songs, the romance and horror of WWII wove through the fabric of my childhood, as they do through hers.
-Though Matisse stayed out of the war by remaining in Vichy France, his daughter and wife were both arrested in Paris by the Gestapo, for working with the Resistance.
+Though Matisse stayed out of the war by remaining in Vichy France, his daughter and wife were both arrested in Paris by the Gestapo for working with the Resistance.

-All these factors and more led me to Sara and her story.
+These factors and more led me to Sara and her story.
 But I can’t really say where tales come from or why they take the shape they do.
 Sometimes I think we storytellers are simply scribes writing down the messages sent to us.
 Who and why are mysteries beyond my comprehension – all I can say is, I’m grateful.

-1 thought on “Mystery of the Black Madonna
+One thought on “Mystery of the Black Madonna

 1. Hello, i think that i saw you visited my web site thus i came to